Cyclic isogenies of elliptic curves over fixed quadratic fields: Generalising Mazur's strategy to number fields

-In this section we first identify the set of levels $N$ that necessarily arise in step (a) for any number field $K$.
-We refer to these levels $N$ as \emph{always minimally finite}, and denote this set by $\AMF$.
+We now determine the composite minimally finite values for a number field $K$, which we denote $\MFC(K)$; by \Cref{lem:minimally_finite} this set is finite and explicitly computable.
+We first identify the set of composite levels $N$ that necessarily arise in Step (a) for any number field $K$.
+We refer to these levels $N$ as \emph{composite always minimally finite}, and denote this set by $\AMFC$.

 \begin{lemma} We have

 \end{lemma}